-Chrystal Heather Ashton DM, FRCP is Emeritus Professor of Clinical Psychopharmacology at the University of Newcastle upon Tyne, England
+Chrystal Heather Ashton DM, FRCP was Emeritus Professor of Clinical Psychopharmacology at the University of Newcastle upon Tyne, England

 One of World Benzodiazepine Awareness Day’s objectives is to commemorate Dr. Heather Ashton for all that she has contributed to the benzodiazepine cause over so many decades.
 World Benzodiazepine Awareness Day is observed on July 11th, which is Dr. Ashton’s birthday.